-Municipal hydrants are located on the north side of Robert Speck Parkway, and a private hydrant is located in the grassy area at the corner of Robert Speck Parkway and the private drive.
+Municipal hydrants are located on the west side of Shipp Drive, near the private drive and on the north side of Robert Speck Parkway.

 FIRE EXTINGUISHERS

 Portable fire extinguishers are multipurpose and dry chemical and water.
 Extinguishers are located in fire hose cabinets and mounted on wall brackets throughout the building, as shown on the floor plans.